outoflaksh/isAdult/README.md

 Honestly?
 I just wanted to learn a few skills.
 And this seemed like a good enough idea to try them out :P

 ### How to use it?
+Make sure to have Python, Redis, and Docker installed on your system.